-If your remote looks like this one - has a screen that displays the current temperature and state - you'll definitely be able to use Flair to control your device.
+Flair supports idempotent remote controls.
+If your remote looks like this one - has a display showing the current temperature and state (ex: fan speed, temperature, and/or mode) - you'll be able to use Flair to control your device.

-If your remote looks like either of these - the screen has no display, or may display temperature, but not state - you may not be able to use Flair's to control your device.
+If your remote looks like either of these - there is no display, or the display only shows temperature and not state (ex: fan speed, temperature, and/or mode) - you may not be able to use Flair to control your device.

-Remote controls containing a screen showing the device's current state and settings are called "idempotent remotes" because they generally send explicit commands, like "turn on power", "turn off power", "set temperature to 73°" or "set fan speed to high".
-The Flair App can accurately control devices that use idempotent remotes because the current state is known and the effect of changes is predictable.
+Remote controls with a display showing the device's current temperature and state (ex: fan speed, temperature, and/or mode) are called "idempotent remotes".
+These remotes send explicit commands, like "turn on power", "turn off power", "set temperature to 73°" or "set fan speed to high".
+The Flair App can accurately control devices that use idempotent remotes because sending commands creates predictable results.